The Everest Tips & Betting Advice

 |Age||No Age Restriction|

-Racing NSW and The Australian Turf Club (ATC) launched the $10 million sprint race at Royal Randwick in October in 2017 and the prize fund will sit at $13 million in 2018.
+Racing NSW and The Australian Turf Club (ATC) launched the $10 million sprint race at Royal Randwick in October in 2017 and the prize fund currently sits at $14 million.

 Named ‘The Everest’ and held over 1200m, the race replaced the Melbourne Cup as the richest race in Australia, and became the richest turf race anywhere in the world.

-The inaugural running of The Everest took place on October 14, 2017 and was won by Redzel and he repeated the feat in 2018 when making it back-to-back successes.
+The inaugural running of The Everest took place on October 14, 2017 and was won by Redzel and he repeated the feat in 2018 when making it back-to-back successes for trainers Peter and Paul Snowden.

 The race is run under weight-for-age conditions and will be open to local and international buyers to purchase a place (slot) in the race for $600,000.